Sponsors of

 Darcey, Mick.
 Owned 46 BXN, originally a white Sebring Sprite

-that Peter Jackson raced in 1961 and which was
+that Peter Jackson (qv) raced in 1961 and which was

 rebodied with WSM influence by Peels of London incorporating a Speedwell

-'Monza' bonnet.
-Mick added BXN to his collection of Healey and MG cars, but was having difficulty
+'Monza' bonnet in 1962.
+Mick added BXN to his collection of Healey and MG cars in 1992, but was having difficulty

-finding time to race himself.
-He was generous however in allowing the car to be raced by friends, including Paul Woolmer who drove
+finding time to race the car.
+He was generous however in allowing the car to be raced by friends, including Paul Woolmer (qv) who drove

 Davis,